andrewlalis/streams/README.md

 ## Difference with Ranges

-Phobos' concept of an **InputRange** relies on implicit buffering of results, because of the contract it defines with `front()` needing to return the same result in consecutive calls without calling `popFront()`.
+Phobos' concept of an **Input Range** relies on implicit buffering of results, because of the contract it defines with `front()` needing to return the same result in consecutive calls without calling `popFront()`.
 This doesn't map as easily to many low-level resources, and also introduces additional cognitive complexity to programmers who don't need that functionality.

+This isn't to say that ranges aren't useful!
+They certainly are in many cases, but the argument is that a simpler stream interface is more useful in IO-heavy tasks or other cases where you simply want to read or write data to/from a buffer.

+Furthermore, streams of this nature are a common feature in many other programming languages, and thus provides a bit of a "comfort zone" to help welcome programmers.

 For compatibility, this library provides the functions `asInputRange` and `asOutputRange` to wrap an input stream as a Phobos input range and an output